camaraproject/Governance/documentation/MeetingMinutes/AgendaNextMeeting.md

 - AOB

 Additional agenda points
+- New logo proposals and discussion / decision
-- Proposals for API sub projects
+- Discussion about decision process for new sub projects (incl. presentation IBM and Telefonica)
+- Presentation EdgeXR new sub project for reference implementation for EdgeCloud APIs
+- Presentation TELUS new sub project